Scott97612/Job-Guru/README.md

 ## How to use

-I have attempted to host it on AWS, visit it at:
+I have hosted it on AWS, visit it at:

 https://jobguru.life